ReScience/articles/README.md

   - DOI (from Zenodo)
   - article URL (from Zenodo)
   - contributors (reviewers and editors), with ORCIDs
-  - acceptation and publication date
+  - acceptance and publication date
   - issue, volume, and article numbers.

 Next, there are two situations: